modularmania/modularmania/README.md

 # Meir Herzlich, Technical Sergeant
-Hello there, my name is Meir H. <br>I am a Junior Full-Stack Developer and a Sophmore 1 in university.
+Hello there, my name is Meir H. <br>I am a Junior Full-Stack Developer and a Sophmore 1 in university.<br>

 > [!NOTE]
 > Although my page is used primarily on Pony Town, it is also my main Github.<br>